 Showers, potable water, and flushing restroom facilities are available to all visitors of the recreation area.
 The campground is also closely located to the massive Deep Creek Canyon portion of Riverside State Park.
-A short commute from the campground, Deep Creek Canyon offers creek bed hiking trails, bolted climbing routes, and basalt landscapes that are fun to explore.
+Deep Creek Canyon is a basalt landscape that's fun to explore, featuring creek bed hiking trails and bolted climbing routes.

 Popular water activities at Nine Mile include fishing, swimming, and utilizing the public boat launch.
 The entire Nine Mile Recreation Area is also defined by hiking and mountain biking trails, and come winter, cross-country skiers and snowshoers are often seen moving through the trees.